|

 stand for the author.
 The protagonist

-is a talented painter who very much resembles artist Nghieu De, a good friend
+is a talented painter who very much resembles artist Nghieu

-of mine.
-The only difference is he
+De, a good friend of mine.
+The only

-Highlands of South Vietnam.
-Readers
+Central Highlands of South Vietnam.

-often tend to identify the "I" in fiction with the author.
-Recently, I received a letter from a
+Readers often tend to identify the "I" in fiction with the

-the first time.
-He expressed surprise
+Belt for the first time.
+He expressed

-at having discovered through the novel that I'm also a painter.
+surprise at having discovered through the novel that I'm also a painter.
 As you see, I like painting very much,

 having painters for friends, but I've never learned how to paint.
-The female character named Nhu Nguyen,
+The female character named Nhu Nguyen, whose presence though not prominent is felt

-whose presence though not prominent is felt throughout the entire book, can
+throughout the entire book, can be considered the

-be considered the truly fictional part of it.
+truly fictional part of it.

 NMT: Suppose

-someone were to put together a collection of short stories dealing with the
+someone were to put together a collection of short

-Vietnam War from different perspectives, do you think you would contribute
+stories dealing with the Vietnam War from different perspectives, do you

-your work to it if invited?
-Will you
+think you would contribute your work to it if invited?
+Will you decline or accept the

-Please give us the reasons for your preferred decision.
+invitation?
+Please give us the reasons

-NTV: Your question brings to mind the book The
+question brings to mind the book The Other Side of Heaven which recently came

-Other Side of Heaven which recently came out.
-It is indeed a publication of literary works about the Vietnam
+out.
+It is indeed a publication of

-War seen from many angles – American, North Vietnamese, South Vietnamese –
+literary works about the Vietnam War seen from many angles – American, North

-thus including "the third tear drop", to use author Nguyen Mong
+Vietnamese, South Vietnamese – thus including "the third tear

-Giac's words, a reference to a number of stories by writers of former South
+drop", to use author Nguyen Mong Giac's words, a reference to a number of stories by

-collection would mean to have no voice and hence to be forgotten.
+absent from such a collection would mean to have no voice and hence to be

 In fact, there have been many